 Understanding assault charges and determining when they could be applicable may be complicated since there are various forms of assault cases listed under Florida state law.
 Assault does not necessarily involve physical contact—depending on the circumstances, it could consist solely of verbal or written threats.

 If you have been charged with assault in Florida, you may need to call a Hollywood assault Lawyer from Leifert & Leifert to protect your rights.
 Our skilled defense Attorneys could analyze your case and recommend the best course of action for you.
 We know how to defend those accused of assault and could use all our resources to help you achieve a positive resolution to your case.

-Assault Laws in Hollywood
+What are the Assault Laws in Hollywood?